Inventors-Way/LabBench.DeviceHost/README.md

 If successfull it will return the state of the device in the form of:

 ```
+VasScore [0 to 100];
+FinalVasScore [0 to 100];
+Button [0 or 1];
+LatchedButton [0 or 1];
 ```

+**Values:**

+* VasScore: The curreent VAS scopre in mm.
+* FinalVasScore: The VAS score when either the STOPCRITERION was fullfilled or at the comperion of the pressure WAVEFORM programs.
+* Button: Current state of the button.
+0: No button pressed, 1: One or more button pressed.
+* LatchedButton: Has a button been pressed since the last execution of the RATING command.

 or an error in the form of ```ERR;[ERRORCODE]```.